skittleson/HomeSprinkler/README.md

 # HomeSprinkler
 HomeSprinkler is a message listener for water sprinker based operations using ([mqtt](https://mqtt.org/)).
 This is not a replacement for water sprinkler scheduling.

+## Quick Start

+Upload the **HomeSprinkler.ino** to device.
+Then navigate to http://10.0.1.1 .
+Select a WiFi device, enter password, and add a MQTT server.

 ## Messages
 ### home/sprinkler
 payload on `home/sprinkler` : `status`